-In this article, we will discuss the key dos and don’ts of coloring double-bleached hair so that you can be totally prepared for the color process.
+In this article, we will discuss the key dos and don’ts of coloring double-bleached hair so that you can be prepared for the color process.
 If you apply the suggestions below, you will be one step closer to achieving your perfect hair color without destroying your hair!

 - Test the elasticity of your hair before applying color.